 Residential Treatment Programs

-In an inpatient or residential treatment program, patients have typically completed any necessary detox before beginning the program.
-They stay in the facility and are monitored by healthcare professionals and addiction specialists 24 hours a day, 7 days a week.
-They participate in a rehabilitation curriculum that may involve counseling (in a group or one on one), classes on substance misuse, cognitive behavioral therapy, 12-step work, alternative recovery methods and recreational and healing activities like tennis, yoga and meditation.
+In an inpatient drug rehab (Olympia, WA, has many options) or residential program, clients have typically completed any necessary detox before beginning treatment.
+They stay in the facility and are monitored by healthcare professionals and addiction specialists 24 hours a day, seven days a week.
+Clients participate in a rehabilitation curriculum that may involve counseling (in a group or one-on-one), classes on substance misuse, cognitive behavioral therapy, 12-step work, alternative recovery methods and recreational and healing activities like tennis, yoga and meditation.

 Partial Hospitalization Programs

-In a partial hospitalization program, patients are in the facility all day and they have access to medical care while they are there for 6 to 8 hours during the day, but they go home or to on-campus housing in the evenings.
-The same rehabilitation curriculum of counseling (in a group or one on one), classes on substance misuse, cognitive behavioral therapy, 12-step work, alternative recovery methods and recreational and healing activities like tennis, yoga and meditation will be included.
+In a partial hospitalization program, clients participate in treatment and have access to medical care during the day.
+While some people live at the facility full-time, others return to sober living housing or supportive home environments in the evenings.
+The same rehabilitation curriculum of counseling (in a group or one on one), classes on substance misuse, cognitive behavioral therapy, 12-step work, alternative recovery methods and recreational and healing activities are also included.

 Outpatient Treatment Programs

-In an outpatient treatment program, patients stay at the facility for 10 to 15 hours a week.
-These patients are typically not in need of medical care, but they do have access to healthcare professionals and addiction specialists.
-The same rehabilitation curriculum of counseling (in a group or one on one), classes on substance misuse, cognitive behavioral therapy, 12-step work, alternative recovery methods and recreational and healing activities like tennis, yoga and meditation will be included, though in a less intensive schedule.
+During an outpatient drug rehab (Olympia, WA, has many options) program, clients undergo treatment at a facility for 10 to 15 hours a week, while living off-site in sober living or supportive home environments.
+These clients are typically not in need of medical care, but they do have access to healthcare professionals and addiction specialists.
+The same rehabilitation curriculum of counseling (in a group or one-on-one), classes on substance misuse, cognitive behavioral therapy, 12-step work, alternative recovery methods and recreational and healing activities will be included, though in a less intensive schedule.

-Many people who want to seek treatment for a substance use disorder will want to stay close to home.
-Others will elect to visit a national network of rehabilitation facilities like The Recovery Village, and this may be the wiser choice.
-Giving yourself the distance, space and time to focus solely on healing can be really beneficial to your overall recovery.
+Many people seeking treatment for addiction want to stay close to home, and location is often what they look for in Olympia alcohol treatment facilities and drug rehab centers.
+Other people may choose to visit a national network of rehabilitation facilities like The Recovery Village.
+While everyone’s individual needs are different, a national treatment center may offer the best opportunities for growth and healing.
+Giving yourself the distance, space and time to focus solely on recovery can be incredibly beneficial to your treatment.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.